quiet-mike/chariot/README.md

 `DefaultRoundRobinAlgorithm`:
 - Determines legs by rotating racers through lanes to ensure each racer runs multiple times (configurable).
-- Produces a sequence of legs where each leg contains up to `track.slotCount` racers.
+- Produces a sequence of legs where each leg contains up to `track.laneCount` racers.
 - Ranking is computed from **total time** across legs (lowest wins).